- The History of Japanese Wind Chimes & their Relation to Summer

 The Edo Furin wind chime factories, “Shinohara Furin Honpo“ and “Shinohara Maruyoshi Furin“ in Tokyo, both offer wind chime-crafting workshops.
 Wouldn’t it be fun to craft your own wind chime, using the traditional method handed down from the Edo Period?
 It is a perfect souvenir to remember Tokyo by.

-Even though we seldom see wind chimes at common residences now, there are festivals and events featuring them, and wind chime markets are held every summer.
+Although wind chimes are becoming more rare in common Japanese households, there are still festivals and events featuring them, and wind chime markets are held every summer.
 Why don’t you visit these places and experience the soothing and summery sound of Furin?